 - giving a goodnight kiss and cuddle

-- singing a lullaby or having a wind-up musical mobile you can turn on when you've put your baby to bed.
+- singing a lullaby or having a white noise machine you can turn on when you've put your baby to bed.

 Why the controversy?